pkkid/python-qtemplate/README.md

-# python-qtemplate
+# Python QTemplate
-Simpler QT template language for PySide6
+Simple but powerful QT template language for PySide6.